Fast-Whimsy/ECM-Framework/lineage/lineage_notes.md

-This document records the developmental lineage of the Coherence Mirror Framework.
+This document records the developmental lineage of the Holographic Entangled Coherence Model.

 It provides context for how the framework emerged, why its structure looks the way it does,